Photo by Abby Shepard

 33587 Baldcypress Lane, Laurel • 875-5153

-Camping at the secluded, swampy Trap Pond state park is like being on a different planet (Star Wars’ Dagobah, perhaps?), where giant bald cypress trees, in their northernmost setting on the East Coast, loom like giant elephant feet in the water.
-The popular park boasts 142 camping sites, most of which offer water and electrical hookups.
-Beyond RV and tent camping, Trap allows guests to book onsite cabins (eight) and yurts (two), where campers can rough it slightly less roughly, with soft beds, running water and other comforts of home.
+Camping at the secluded, swampy Trap Pond is like being on a different planet (Star Wars’ Dagobah, perhaps?), where giant bald cypress trees, in their northernmost setting on the East Coast, loom like giant elephant feet in the water.
+The popular park boasts 146 camping sites, most of which offer water and electrical hookups.
+Pavilions are also available to rent.
+Beyond RV and tent camping, Trap Pond allows guests to book onsite cabins (eight) and yurts (two), where campers can rough it slightly less roughly, with soft beds, running water and other comforts of home.
 Launch a kayak or pontoon right by the campground and weave your vessel between the trees or fish for largemouth bass, pickerel, crappie and bluegill.
 Hit the winding hiking trails and keep a keen eye and ear out for bald eagles, orioles, wood ducks and more.
 And be sure to take in a sunrise or sunset.

 15099 Cape Henlopen Drive, Lewes • 645-8983

 Between the beach, trails, bayside lighthouse, boggy marshes, forest and World War II-era fort, there’s a lot of cool stuff crammed into one little cape.
 Catch magical glimpses from the Point Overlook, where the Delaware Bay meets the Atlantic Ocean, a perfect vantage point for spotting birds, dolphins and seals, as well as both the East End Breakwater and the Harbor of Refuge lighthouses.
 In winter, visitors can hike around the point on the bay and ocean beaches.
-“You can go out and watch the sun set behind the lighthouse from the point,” says Abby Shepard, marketing director for Delaware State Parks.
-“It’s beautiful.”
+Watch the sunrise from the beach and enjoy sunset at your campsite.
 Low tide at the bay also brings campers face to face with horseshoe crabs, fish and whelk egg cases.
-Trailer and RV campers enjoy the electrical and water hookups here, and campers and their families can book from among 22 spacious cabins or 20 walk-in tent sites that lie adjacent to the dunes walking trail.
+Trailer and RV campers enjoy the electrical and water hookups here, and campers and their families can book from among 12 spacious cabins, 43 walk-in tent sites or more than 100 RV campsites.
 Be sure to bring warm clothes for the chilly nights under the stars.

 37291 Lighthouse Road, Selbyville • 436-8001